kissgyorgy/my-stars/README.md

 - [sudodoki/copy-to-clipboard](https://github.com/sudodoki/copy-to-clipboard) - Copy stuff into clipboard from your browser using JS
 - [channingallen/tower-defense](https://github.com/channingallen/tower-defense) - Tower Defense with a twist: all towers must be positioned with CSS Flexbox.
 - [mbraak/django-mptt-admin](https://github.com/mbraak/django-mptt-admin) - Django-mptt-admin provides a nice Django Admin interface for Mptt models
-- [mui/material-ui](https://github.com/mui/material-ui) - MUI Core (formerly Material-UI) is the React UI library you always wanted.
-Follow your own design system, or start with Material Design.
+- [mui/material-ui](https://github.com/mui/material-ui) - MUI Core is a collection of React UI libraries for shipping new features faster.
+Start with Material UI, our fully-loaded component library, or bring your own design system to our production-ready components.
 - [segmentio/evergreen](https://github.com/segmentio/evergreen) - 🌲 Evergreen React UI Framework by Segment
 - [chenglou/react-motion](https://github.com/chenglou/react-motion) - A spring that solves your animation problems.
 - [aaronshaf/react-toggle](https://github.com/aaronshaf/react-toggle) - Elegant, accessible toggle component for React.
 Also a glorified checkbox.